Wonder how to plan a trip to Japan? If you don’t know where to start, or how to plan a trip to Japan, you have come to the right place.

 The snow monkeys: Being animal lovers this was a true highlight of our trip.
 The best time to see these cute monkeys is in Winter or early Spring when they’re bathing in the onsen. but it’s also fun to see them in Summer or Autumn.
 You can visit on your own or join a guided tour from Nagano Station.

-Robot restaurant: The paramount of Japanese kitsch, you either hate it or you love it.
+Robot restaurant: We’re still hoping that the robot restaurant will reopen in the future.
+It is the epitome of Japanese kitsch, you either hate it or you love it.
 Attending this crazy robot show might be one of the highlights of your trip.

 Check prices and availability: